Skip to content

 - when: manual

-1. The first rule is true if the pipeline is created on the default branch for the project (e.g. main or master).
+1. The first rule will be true if the pipeline is created on the project's default branch (e.g., main or master).

-2. The second rule is true if the pipeline is created on a branch whose name starts with feature and the variable VAR1 contains the string one.
+2. The second rule will be true if the pipeline is created on a branch whose name begins with feature and the variable VAR1 contains the string one.

-3. The third rule is true if the variable CI_COMMIT_TAG is declared.
+3. The third rule will be true if the CI_COMMIT_TAG variable is declared.

 4. The fourth rule is always true.

-If the first rule is true, the job will not be created because when: never.
+If the first rule is true, the job will not be created because of when: never.

 If the second rule is true and the first is false, the job will be created.
 The job's allow_failure field will become true, the variable VAR1 will be overwritten, the variable VAR2 will be added to the job, and the job's when field will not be changed.